docpad-archive/documentation/extend/plugin-write.html.md

 }
 ```

-These tell NPM how to test the plugin and add the coffee script dependency for development purposes.
+These tell NPM how to test the plugin, and add the `coffee-script` dependency for development purposes.

 ### Writing the tests

-DocPad's `RendererTester` will setup an instance of DocPad using the configuration specified in your tester above, it will then generate a site using the documents in the `test/src/documents` folder and compare the results with the files in the `test/out-expected` folder.
-This way you can quickly and easily test how documents in a site are handled by your plugin.
-For more complex tests you will have to examing the [testers.coffee source](https://github.com/bevry/docpad/blob/master/src/lib/testers.coffee).
+DocPad’s `RendererTester` sets up a DocPad instance using your tester’s configuration.
+Then it generates a site using the documents in `test/src/documents/`, and compares the results with the files in `test/out-expected/`.
+With this you can quickly and easily test how documents are handled by your plugin.

+For more complex tests, you will have to examine the [`testers.coffee` source](https://github.com/bevry/docpad/blob/master/src/lib/testers.coffee).

 ### Running the tests

-Before we can run our unit tests we'll need to get DocPad and your plugin setup correctly.
-First you will need to clone a copy of the DocPad repository as you'll need the original source to run the tests.
-You'll then want to set it up and compile it.
-We're also going to link this copy of DocPad into your NPM module cache so that whenever you use DocPad it actually points to this copy.
+Before you can run your unit tests, you’ll need to get DocPad and your plugin setup correctly.

+First, you’ll need to clone the DocPad repository, since you’ll need the original source to run the tests.
+Then you should set it up and compile it.
+You’re also going to link this copy of DocPad into your NPM module’s cache (so that whenever you use DocPad, it actually points to this copy):

 ``` bash
 git clone https://github.com/bevry/docpad.git